Cognitive reflection test: Test questions and answers

 The intuitive answers to these questions that "system 1" gives typically are: 10 cents, 100 minutes, and 24 days; while the correct solutions are: 5 cents, 5 minutes, and 47 days.

+Neurodiversity and Reflection

+Research applying the CRT to neurodivergent populations, especially autism, has explored differences in intuitive versus deliberative processing.
+Initial studies have been formative to the Dual Process Theory of Autism, indicating that autistic adults or those with high autistic traits show fewer intuitive incorrect responses and a tendency towards greater reflective processing on CRT relative to neurotypical peers.
+However, the evidence has been mixed, as autistic individuals self-report lower levels of intuition, objective performance including deliberation measure is comparable neurotypical control.
+Extending this to a larger population, however, neurodivergent students were found to be equivalent to neurotypical students on CRT across cultures.
+But once these groups were split into autism, ADHD, dyspraxia, dyscalculia and dyslexia.
+Dyscalculic students scored lower on CRT deliberative performance than neurotypical adults, while dyslexic adults scored higher on CRT deliberative performance than neurotypical adults.
+This indicates that academic challenges in this group might be more closely related to high levels of co-occurring anxiety, as opposed to an impairment in their capacity for cognitive reflection.

 Limitations and alternatives

 Studies have estimated that between 44 and 51% of research participants have previously been exposed to the CRT.
 Those participants that are familiar with the CRT tend to outscore those with no previous exposure, which raises questions about the validity of the measure in this population.
 In an effort to combat limitations associated with familiarity, researchers have developed a variety of alternative measures of cognitive reflection.

 Recent research, however, suggests that the CRT is robust to multiple exposure, so that despite the raw score increases in experienced participants, its correlations with other variables remain unaffected.

 Another limitation is due to a lack of strong psychometric properties and scarcity of validity studies in the literature.
 The CRT was not designed in a manner that aligns with standards of the industry such as the Standards for Educational and Psychological Testing which was developed by the American Educational Research Association, American Psychological Association, & National Council on Measurement in Education.